What is the Ministry Apprenticeship Program (MAP)?

 How do I know if my church or para-church qualifies to offer MAP seminars?

-The MAP Affiliate Agreement Form must be completed by your church or para-church organization.
+The MAP Partner Agreement Form must be completed by your church or para-church organization.
 It provides the standards for doctrinal fidelity that the seminary approves as well as the minimal required commitments for organizations wishing to participate in the MAP program at SBTS.

 How does my church apply?